 Become a digital nomad

-With flexi and remote working on the rise, the time is nigh for digital nomads.
-Working from a hammock in Bali is the dream – but the reality is often more complex, and it takes careful handling to work well.
+With remote and flexible working on the rise, the time is nigh for digital nomads.
+As you turn 30, working from a hammock in Bali is the dream – but the reality is often more complex, and it takes careful handling to work well.

 “Being constantly on the move can ruin anyone’s focus, rhythm, and pace, but I’ve discovered that it can be easily solved by doing slow travel and finding the right balance to how you do your workflow,” says Aileen Adalid, who quit her job at Deutsche Bank to travel the world.
 She now works around four hours a day on various online ventures that have allowed her the freedom to be nomadic.